world-class/REPL/applying_to_uol/README.md

 ## Administrative Information: Admissions Process and Requirements

-Direct Admissions and Performance-based Admissions, information for your region here.
-Regardless of both, you must meet an equivalent of three requirements for your track:
+Students may apply to the programme in two of the following ways: Direct Admissions (where you are admitted to study as conventionally expecte) and Performance-based Admissions (often used as an alternative route to getting admitted if you did not meet the academic requirements).
+Regardless of which route you would be falling under, you must meet an equivalent of three requirements for your track:

 1. The entry requirements for your track of admissions
 2. BSc Comp Sci's specific requirements of Maths at the appropreate level
 3. [English Requirements](#english-requirements-for-non-english-speaking-countries)

-General Requirements must be met for direct admissions - your country's equivalent can be found here: https://london.ac.uk/entrance-qualifications
+For Direct Admissions: General Requirements must be met - your country's equivalent can be found here: https://london.ac.uk/entrance-qualifications

+For Performance-Based Admissions: your requirements can be found here: https://www.coursera.org/degrees/bachelor-of-science-computer-science-london/admissions

-If you're not sure, apply early, apply anyway (see [Application Process](#application-process))
+If you're not sure which track you'll fall under - or whether or not you will be able to obtain admissions, UOL's general advice is to apply early and to apply anyway (see [Application Process](#application-process))

 ### English Requirements for Non-English Speaking Countries